onflow/flow/docs/content/core-contracts/nft-storefront.md

 Purchasing NFTs through the `NFTStorefrontV2` is simple.
 The buyer has to provide the payment vault and the `commissionRecipient` , if applicable, during the purchase. p2p dApps don’t need any intermediaries to facilitate the purchase of listings. [`purchase`](#fun-purchase) API offered by the `Listing` resource gets used to facilitate the purchase of NFT.

-During the purchase of a listing, all saleCuts are paid automatically.
-It also includes the [royalties](#enabling-creator-royalties-for-nfts) of the NFT.
-If the vault provided by the buyer doesn’t have sufficient funds, then the transaction will fail.
+During the listing purchase all saleCuts are paid automatically.
+This also includes distributing royalties for that NFT, if applicable.
+If the vault provided by the buyer lacks sufficient funds then the transaction will fail.

 ### Considerations